Yanbo-Zhu/JavaSE_HanShunPing/210_Anwendungssystem/210_01_Vorlesung/210_01_01_EnterpriseProgramming_AnnotationAndReflection.md

 ## 1.6 @Repeatable

-- Can we specify how many times an annotation can be used on a specific target?
+- Can we specify how many times an annotation can be used on a specific target?    mehrmals die gleiche Annotation

 When we want to use an annotation A multiple times on the same target, we have to mark the definition of that annotation A as @Repeatable.